 Consider letting an entire gallon batch go to vinegar, then converting that to your SCOBY Hotel and using 1 – 1.5 cups of liquid from the top of the Hotel as starter liquid for the next batch.
 You don’t have to add sweet tea back in each time, but after a few batches you will want to replenish the Hotel and give it a chance to convert that sugar, which it will do quickly.

-This method allows you to use all of your batch brew at bottling time, which means more Kombucha to drink (bonus!), plus keep your backup SCOBYs happy and ready to go on a moments notice.
+This method allows you to use all of your batch brew at bottling time.
+Result: more Kombucha to drink (bonus!).
+Plus, keep your backup SCOBYs happy and ready to go on a moments notice.

 Some brewers prefer rotating SCOBYs through their batches and Hotel, taking both the starter liquid and a SCOBY from the Hotel for the new batch and returning the previously used SCOBY (and maybe also the new baby) to the Hotel until needed.
-This creates a dynamic Hotel environment which keeps more cultures vibrant and active while also providing rest periods which may benefit the cultures.
+This creates a dynamic Hotel environment which keeps more cultures vibrant and active.
+Yet they still get rest periods which may benefit the cultures.

 Other brewers prefer to keep one SCOBY going from batch to batch once they have found a balance and flavor they like.
 Each brewer must find their own rhythm and discover what works best in their environment and with their SCOBYs.
 Enjoy the journey & Happy Brewing! 🙂